1977 – The CASA model is created

 Boston CASA was started in 1982 under the jurisdiction of the Court by Judge Francis G. Poitrast, Chief Justice of the Juvenile Court Department of the Commonwealth and Presiding Judge of the Boston Division, out of concern with the need for permanency for court-involved children.

-Since that time, volunteers from the community have given their time to advocate for abused and neglected children.
-The basic goal of the CASA/GAL volunteer is to ensure that child victims of abuse and neglect are not overlooked in an overcrowded court system.
-CASA volunteers are appointed by the Judge as Guardian ad Litems for “Best Interest”.
+Since that time, volunteers from the community have given their time to serve as CASAS for abused and neglected children.
+The basic goal of the CASA is to ensure that child victims of abuse and neglect are not overlooked in an overcrowded court system.
+CASAs are appointed by the judge to represent the child’s best interests and advocate for needed services.

-Our CASAs connect to the stakeholders in the child’s life and present relevant facts at court hearings to help ensure they receive all appropriate services and the best outcome in court.
+Our CASAs connect with the stakeholders in the child’s life and present relevant facts at court hearings to help ensure the child or youth received all appropriate services and the best outcome in court.
 Boston CASA uses a 1:1 model.
-After a 35-hour training, volunteers take on a single case, working with one child or one sibling group.
+After over 30-hours training, volunteers take on a single case, working with one child or one sibling group.
 The CASA will stay with that case until it is closed in court.